euwbah/musescore-xen-tuner/README.md

 Technically speaking, MuseScore has two different types of 'accidentals'.
 You can use accidentals from the usual 'Accidentals' palette, but you can access a larger range of accidental symbols from the 'Symbols' category in the Master Palette (shortcut 'Z').
 You can only have one 'accidental' attached to a note, but you can attach multiple symbols to get multiple accidentals on one note.
 No matter how you attach the accidental, this plugin will identical looking accidentals/symbols as the same and assign them the same **symbol code**

-One or more symbol codes can come together to form a single accidental that represents a **degree** of an **accidental chain**.
+One or more symbol codes can come together to form a single accidental that represents a **degree** on an **accidental chain**.

 We are all familiar with sharps and flats.
 We can also have double sharps, triple flats etc...

 When we say "sharps and flats", what we're really referring to is an **accidental chain**.
 Each successive item in this chain of sharps and flats refer to a regular (or regular-ish) pitch increment.
 The number of increments of the unit interval is the **degree**.
-In other words, `bb` (double flat) is "degree -2" of the "sharps and flats"" **accidental chain**.
+In other words, `bb` (double flat) is really "degree -2" of the "sharps and flats" chain.
+In 12edo, each degree represents a 100 cent increment, so `bb` represents -200 cents.

-You can compose different symbols together to form an accidental degree.
+You can compose different symbols together to form a degree.
 E.g. if you want 5 flats, you can do `bbb.bb` to compose a triple flat and a double flat together as one logically grouped accidental degree.

+You can't attach two accidental degrees from the same accidental chain on to a single note (like how it wouldn't make sense to call a note "C-sharp-flat-natural").

+However, you can combine different degrees of different accidental chains together to form the composite accidental aka **accidental vector**.

+For example, in 5-limit just intonation, we will need to tune the 'ditone' (81/64) down a syntonic comma (81/80) to arrive at a classic major third (5/4).
+Let's say our 'sharp-flats' chain are all 3-limit apotomes -- so the interval between D and F# is a ditone.
+We can lower F# down a syntonic comma by adding an accidental from a second accidental chain.

+We can declare a new accidental chain (the 5-commas chain) with a 21 cents increment between each degree.

+Then, we can get the note `F#\`, which represents +1 steps in the sharps-flats chain and -1 steps in the 5-commas chain.

+This plugin enables xen notation by giving you free-reign over declaring:

+- Accidental chains with regular/irregular step sizes between each degree
+- The combinations of one or more symbols that represent a single degree on an accidental chain.
+- The tunings of the nominals (A, B, C, D, etc...)
+- The number of nominals within an octave/equave (so you can emulate Bohlen-Pierce & other non-octave notations)
+- The interval of the 'equave' (so you can have stretched octave/tritave/etc... tunings)
+- Accidental ligatures --- where a single symbol (or multiple) can represent & substitute for a combination of accidentals from differing accidental chains (useful for HEJI & Sagittal)

 ## Caveats